BeeBombshell/My-DevOps-Learnings/Git_and_GitHub.md

 - `git log` - To see the commit history.

 - `git restore --staged file_name` - To unstage a file, back as untracked.

+## Working with existing projects on GitHub

+- Fork the repository to your GitHub account.

+- Clone the repository to your local system.